Police identify body found inside Bridgeton storage locker, still looking for suspect

 Police were still searching for Michael Molinari, 27, whose last known address was on Tennyson Avenue in Overland.
-Video from the scene shows Molinari in a newer model, gray Dodge Ram pickup truck ramming through a gate to leave the facility.
+Video from the scene shows Molinari in a newer model, gray Dodge Ram pickup truck ramming through a gate to leave the facility, police said.

 On Saturday, police said they recovered the truck, which belonged to the victim.

-The incident happened at about 4:30 a.m. at Love’s Self Storage at 13945 Missouri Bottom Road.
+The incident happened at about 4:30 a.m. on Friday at Love’s Self Storage at 13945 Missouri Bottom Road.
 Police responded to a report of the truck driving through the gate.

 The truck was gone by the time police arrived, but a few hours later, an employee found Gray’s body inside an indoor storage locker.